 But times have changed.
 Now, a lot of brands are turning to Voice-over-Internet Protocol (VoIP) technology to smooth out workflows and scale up the business.

-A VoIP number is a new kind of communication technology that doesn’t depend on a cell network to connect.
+A VoIP number is a type of communication technology that doesn’t depend on a cell network.
 Instead, calls can be made over any internet connection, and the network works more or less the same as the mobile number or landline you’re already used to.

 That makes VoIP a good option for businesses that work virtually and from multiple locations, even worldwide.
 This is a huge advantage right now, given how many people work from home.